brendonh8/brendonh8.github.io/_posts/2017-11-15-enronanalysis.md

 ## Validation

->What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?

 Validation is the process where the trained model is run using data that it hasn't seen before.
 The most important part of validation is to make sure the training and testing data is separate.
 If the model is tested on the same data it was trained on, it will result in overfitting and appear to perform better than it actually does.

 It is also important to make sure the training and testing splits are selected at random.
 If the data happens to be sorted and just split in half, either the training or testing set would end up having no POI's.